 Many of our clients absolutely love his Pilates X class and struggle to walk down the stairs after but they come back week after week!
-He trains his boxing clients with passion and lots of positive encouragement so cardio doesn’t have to be boring and monotonous.
+Adam trains his boxing clients with passion and lots of positive encouragement so cardio doesn’t have to be boring and monotonous.

 CONTACT US FOR AN APPOINTMENT